On the Fukaya category of a Fano hypersurface in projective space: The monotone Fukaya category

-\begin{proposition} (compare \cite[Proposition 5.3]{Ganatra2012}) $\mathcal{CO}$ is a homomorphism of $\C$-algebras. \end{proposition} \begin{proof} We consider a certain subset of the moduli space of disks with two internal marked points, $s \ge 0$ incoming strip-like ends, and one outgoing strip-like end.
-Namely, parametrizing our disk by the unit disk in $\C$, we require that the outgoing boundary puncture lies at $-i$, and the internal marked points lie at $\pm t$, where $t \in [0,1]$ (see Figure \ref{subfig:prod1}).
+\begin{proposition} (compare \cite[Proposition 5.3]{Ganatra2012}) $\CO$ is a homomorphism of $\C$-algebras. \end{proposition} \begin{proof} We consider a certain subset of the moduli space of discs with two internal marked points, $s \ge 0$ incoming boundary punctures, and one outgoing boundary puncture.
+Namely, parametrizing our disc by the unit disc in $\C$, we require that the outgoing boundary puncture lies at $-i$, and the internal marked points lie at $\pm t$, where $t \in [0,1]$ (see Figure \ref{subfig:Fig2a}).
 We choose consistent perturbation data for these moduli spaces.

-Given cohomology classes $\alpha,\beta \in QH^*(X)$ which are Poincar\'{e} dual to pseudocycles $f,g$, we consider the corresponding moduli space of pseudoholomorphic disks with the internal marked points constrained to lie on the pseudocycles.
-Counting the zero-dimensional component of the moduli space defines an element $H(f,g) \in CC^*(\mathcal{F})$.
+Given cohomology classes $\alpha,\beta \in QH^*(X)$ which are Poincar\'{e} dual to pseudocycles $f,g$, we consider the corresponding moduli space of pseudoholomorphic discs with the internal marked points constrained to lie on the pseudocycles.
+Counting the zero-dimensional component of the moduli space defines an element $H(f,g) \in CC^*(\cF)$.
 Now we consider the one-dimensional component of the moduli space; the count of its boundary points is $0$.
-Boundary points at $t=1$ are illustrated in Figure \ref{subfig:Fig2c}, and correspond to terms in $\mathcal{CO}(\alpha;f) \star \mathcal{CO}(\beta;g)$, where `$\star$' denotes the Yoneda product.
-Boundary points for $0<t<1$ corresponds to a disk bubbling off one of the the disks defining $H(f,g)$; they correspond to terms in $\delta (H(f,g))$.
-Boundary points at $t=0$ are illustrated in Figure \ref{subfig:prod1}; they correspond to terms in $\mathcal{CO}(\alpha \star \beta;ev)$, where `$\star$' denotes the quantum cup product and `$ev$' is the evaluation map of Remark \ref{remark:qcupeval}.
+Boundary points at $t=1$ are illustrated in Figure \ref{subfig:Fig2c}, and correspond to terms in $\CO(\alpha;f) \cup \CO(\beta;g)$, where `$\cup$' denotes the Yoneda product.
+Boundary points for $0<t<1$ corresponds to a disc bubbling off one of the the discs defining $H(f,g)$; they correspond to terms in $\delta (H(f,g))$.
+Boundary points at $t=0$ are illustrated in Figure \ref{subfig:Fig2b}; they correspond to terms in $\CO(\alpha \star \beta;ev)$, where `$\star$' denotes the quantum cup product and `$ev$' is the evaluation map of Remark \ref{remark:qcupeval}.

 Therefore, we have